texasbe2trill/Exploring-World-Population-With-R/README.md

 # Exploring World Population With R
 In this project, I explored and analyzed a world population dataset in the R programming language.
-Utilizing dplyr, tidyverse, and ggplot2, I created two choropleth maps.
+Utilizing tidyverse, I created two choropleth maps.
 One map shows the growth rate by continent, and the other shows the growth rate of African countries.

 ![Growth Rate By Continent | Choropleth](world_plot.jpg)